jalalmostafa/ClickHouse/docs/en/operations/system-tables/view_refreshes.md

 - `last_success_time` ([DateTime](../../sql-reference/data-types/datetime.md)) — Time of the last successful refresh. `NULL` if no successful refreshes happened since server startup or table creation.
 - `duration_ms` ([UInt64](../../sql-reference/data-types/int-uint.md)) — How long the last refresh attempt took.
 - `next_refresh_time` ([DateTime](../../sql-reference/data-types/datetime.md)) — Time at which the next refresh is scheduled to start.
-- `remaining_dependencies` ([Array(String)](../../sql-reference/data-types/array.md)) — If the view has [refresh dependencies](../../sql-reference/statements/create/view.md#refresh-dependencies), this array contains the subset of those dependencies that are not satisfied for the current refresh yet.
-If `status = 'WaitingForDependencies'`, a refresh is ready to start as soon as these dependencies are fulfilled.
 - `exception` ([String](../../sql-reference/data-types/string.md)) — if `last_refresh_result = 'Error'`, i.e. the last refresh attempt failed, this column contains the corresponding error message and stack trace.
 - `retry` ([UInt64](../../sql-reference/data-types/int-uint.md)) — If nonzero, the current or next refresh is a retry (see `refresh_retries` refresh setting), and `retry` is the 1-based index of that retry.
 - `refresh_count` ([UInt64](../../sql-reference/data-types/int-uint.md)) — Number of successful refreshes since last server restart or table creation.